 At this point, your impC001 Breakout Board should be online and activated.
-It will be now listed in impCentral: log in to impCentral on the AWS impCloud on your computer, click on the at the top and select My Development Devices.
+It will be now listed in impCentral: log in to impCentral on your computer if you are not logged in already (for AWS or Azure) on your computer, click on the at the top and select My Development Devices.
 Your impC001 Breakout Board is currently ‘unassigned’, which simply means that it is not yet associated with any impCentral Device Group.

 impCentral organizes devices and code as follows:

 Development devices are assigned to Development Device Groups and, once assigned, will download and run any code deployed to that Device Group.
 Each Development and Test Factory Device Group has a code editor — changing the code and clicking the editor’s Build and Force Restart button will automatically cause all of the group’s devices to restart and receive the new software.

 Your impC001 Breakout Board is represented in impCentral by its unique device ID, but you can give it a more friendly, easy-to-remember name if you wish.
 Click on Settings under the MANAGE column.
 A Device Settings panel will pop up — just update the device’s name and click Update button: